creationix/topcube/README.markdown

 In the pursuit of making a gui toolkit for node and in a goal to better learn how to make node bindings, I present my first node extension, WebApp.

-This is very much a work in progress and I'm not even sure if it will stay active.
+This is very much a work in progress.

 ## Goals